 For many decades, Steve earned the confidence and trust of his peers across the nation through his high quality volunteer work with the Canadian Disc Jockey Association.
 In 2017, Steve moved his efforts here to the Canadian Professional Disc Jockey Association (CPDJA) and was trusted with an appointment as Regional Team Leader for the Ottawa Region of the CPDJA.
 In his first year at the job, he led his region to receiving the Region of the Year Award.

 The Canadian Professional Disc Jockey Association Regional Team Leaders (RTLs) are Executive Committee appointed individuals tasked to organize Networking Nights and other special events, locally in regions across Canada.
 RTLs are also a local point of contact for members and non-members that have questions about the association and its programming, such as insurance and membership types.

 Many RTLs also participate in various committees in order to help the Executive Committee and Board of Directors with their work.
 The role of a Regional Team Leader is a voluntary, unpaid position.

-The Executive Director is responsible for managing all the business and administrative tasks of the association.
+The Operations Manager is responsible for managing all the business and administrative tasks of the association.
 This is a paid position and reports directly to the CPDJA Board of Directors.

-The Executive Director is responsible for supporting the Executive Committee and Regional Team Leaders, contacting new or renewing members, completing all accounting duties, preparing annual and monthly financial reports, processing all incoming membership information, answer telephone and email inquiries, manage liability insurance program, process all CONNECT Music License applications, assist with Allied Member program as required and attend local Networking Nights when possible.
+The Operations Manager is responsible for supporting the Executive Committee and Regional Team Leaders, contacting new or renewing members, completing all accounting duties, preparing annual and monthly financial reports, processing all incoming membership information, answer telephone and email inquiries, manage liability insurance program, process all CONNECT Music License applications, assist with Allied Member program as required and attend local Networking Nights when possible.